 Registered refugees are allocated to the cantons in proportion to the size of their population.
 SEM compensates the cantons with a global lump sum of around CHF 1,500 per person per month (including for health insurance premiums).

-The Swiss Refugee Council in cooperation with partner organisations (Swiss Church Aid, Caritas, SRC, Salvation Army, SAH and Campax) coordinates the accommodation of Ukrainian refugees with private host families.
+There are several cantonal initiatives to help accommodate Ukrainian refugees with private host families.
+Some cantons coordinate these activities with the Swiss Refugee Council (SRC).
 In each case, the canton responsible decides on any compensation to be paid to providers of private accommodation.

 Do you have to meet certain conditions in order to accommodate refugees?

 The Swiss Refugee Council (working in cooperation with Campax) assesses on a case-by-case basis whether basic conditions for first-time occupancy of private accommodation are met.
 According to the SRC, the host should be able to provide a bedroom that can be locked, as well as access to a bathroom and kitchen.